Brookline Elementary School Garden

 The gardening program was piloted by Professor Joseph F. Moore, the principal at Brookline Elementary School.
 The site chosen for the project was a large plot of undeveloped land that bordered Wedgemere, Rossmore, Gallion and Pioneer Avenues.
 Located next to a baseball field and playground, the school garden measured 273 x 372 feet.

 It didn't take long for the kids to master the art of growing their own food.
 They tended to the crops both in their spare time and during school breaks.
-After the school year ended, the kids continued the gardening program during their summer vacation.
+After the school year ended, the kids continued the gardening program, taking time out from their summer vacation twice a week to work in the field.

 Most families at the time had home garden plots to help supplement their food stores.
-The school gardening project helped teach the kids about responsibility and accountability in addition to giving them valuable insights into the Brookline community's rural agricultural roots.
+The school gardening project taught the kids about responsibility and accountability in addition to giving them valuable insights into the Brookline community's rural agricultural roots.

 The Brookline Elementary School Garden was mentioned in the City's 1912 annual report on Pittsburgh Playgrounds, Vacation Schools and Recreation Parks.
 John Randall, the Supervisor of Nature Study and Gardening, reported on the status of the project.
 Some excerpts from his report are reprinted here: